theforeman/theforeman.org/plugins/foreman_discovery/5.0/index.md

   more hosts are deleted.
 Typical use case are rules per server rack or row when it is necessary to change provisioning parameters like hostname or host group per each entry.
-* **Priority** puts the rules in order.
-Must be greater than zero and low numbers go first.
-Rules are always matched by priority given.
+* **Priority** specifies order in which rules are applied.
+Must be greater than zero.
+Rules with *lower* priority number win.
+Rule that was created first wins in case of equal priority.
 * **Enabled** flag is used for temporary shutdown of rules.
 * **Organizations\Locations** discovered hosts can only auto provision from rules in the same organization/location as the discovered host.
 Host